Pinaki82/code_connector/working-principles.md

 ### How Many Parts

 - **2 Core Components**:
-  - Shared Library: For direct Vim integration.
+  - Shared Library: 1.
+For the executable application that communicates with Vim, and 2.
+Utilising Vim's libcallnr() function to directly integrate Vim with the shared library for creating CCLS Index Cache files on Linux.
-  - Executable: Primary interface via command-line calls.
+  - Executable: Primary interface between Vim and interaction via command-line calls.
 - **Supporting Elements**:
   - Header file for shared definitions.
   - Vim plugin for UI and invocation.